 Because the weather can be quite cold in November in many parts of the country, an indoor assembly is far more sensible than one that would take place outside, eliminating the need for foul weather plans.
-The scope of such a program may be large enough to permit invitations to the community, to include local Veterans groups.
-Students can be encouraged to bring family members who are Veterans (especially parents, siblings or grandparents) or who currently serve in the Uniformed Service.
+The scope of such a program m to permit invitations to the comm local Veterans groups.
+Students ca to bring family members who are parents, siblings or grandparents) serve in the Uniformed Service.
 Nearly 100 Veterans of America's wars -- from World War II to the Global War on Terrorism -- join cadets of the Elbert County Comprehensive High School Junior Reserve Officer Training Program in rendering a hand salute, in honor of Veterans and our fallen heroes during a Veterans Day commemoration.
 Georgia National Guard photo by Capt.
-William Carraway Inviting Local Veterans Groups:
+William Carraway